pratik1596/IS601Homework2/README.md

 ## 2. __Website General Information__

-    1. Description
+   1. Description: This website gives you information on the histroy of the Internet from its invention to today's world.
-    2. Keywords
+   2. Keywords: WWW, Facebook, Internet, ARPA, Yahoo, Google, Circuit, HTML,etc.
-    3. Website Title
+   3. Website Title: *__The Internet Revolution__*
-    4. Page Title:
+   4. Page Title: Internet Revolution
    5. Hero Text

 ## 3. __Website Main Menu__